 The living accommodation opens out onto the main school grounds, which gives good access to the playing areas.
 It provides a safe context for the very youngest children, but allows more space to those that are a little more independent and enjoy being outdoors.

 Decisions about a student’s readiness to move house groups are not made according to his chronological age, but on his social and emotional maturity.
 The Bungalow provides very well defined routines and boundaries, which provide a safe and structured environment for children who are often impulsive and require strong external controls to help them manage social situations.
-When they are ready for the move, they will transfer either to the Lodge or the Crossroads house group.
+When they are ready for the move, they will transfer to the Lodge.

 Our philosophy is best described as the creation of our “caring and sharing” approach to living together as a group.
 Each facet in the process of living together and getting on with each other is regarded as a potential teaching and learning opportunity.
 Thus meal times, group meetings, time spent in discussion, organized activities and recreational opportunities are seen as important social situations.
 The daily routine is well understood by all students.
 We follow it carefully because it provides a structure for personal care, hygiene and physical health.
 It is predictable and supportive to students.
 The times and sequence of the routine are clearly laid down and followed each day by all students and staff.